cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

    :class: tip

    :term:`Cycle points <cycle point>` are labels.
-Cylc runs tasks as soon as their dependencies are met so cycles do not necessarily run in order.
+Cylc runs tasks as soon as their dependencies are met so cycles do not necessarily run in order, or at the real world time indicated by the cycle point.

 .. _tutorial-iso8601: